 Businesses face a lot of threats.
 They can be sued.
 They can lose money.
 They can be driven to bankruptcy and worse.

-That’s why you need to work with an attorney to set up your medical business as a separate legal entity.
-You want to insulate your personal finances as much as possible from those of your business.
+You must work with an attorney to establish your medical business as a separate legal entity.
+You want to insulate your finances as much as possible from those of your business.
 Failing to do so will put you and your finances at a grave risk.

 Find the right suppliers and business partners

-From renting (or buying) your business space to getting the medical devices and instruments that you need to complete your work, you’re going to have a lot of business deals to work out as you begin your journey.
+From renting (or buying) your business space to getting the medical devices and instruments you need to complete your work, you’ll have many business deals to work out as you begin your journey.
 Finding the right companies to work with on everything from supply chain concerns to janitorial services is crucial.

-Look for reliable partners with great reputations, and look for sensible ways to save.
-Buying valuable medical equipment such as aesthetic lasers used can save a lot of money, for instance, say the experts at Cosmetic Laser Warehouse.
+Look for reliable partners with great reputations and sensible ways to save.
 Shop wisely, and remember that your business may get off to a rocky start.
-You don’t want to be spending too much of your business’s money too fast.
+You don’t want to spend too much of your business’s money too fast.

-Starting a business is a scary thing, but it can be immensely rewarding on both a personal and financial level.
+Starting a business is scary, but it can be immensely rewarding both personally and financially.
 Good luck!